VaclavElias/Jazor/README.md

 public IActionResult OnGetNews() =>  Partial("_NewsPartial", 10);
 ```
 - You would like a hybrid of your current website and add simple SPA functionality
+- Your project doesn't require minimising traffic in between the browser and server

 This library is using currently: